Gpinchon/MSG/libs/Assets/Parsers/MSGAssets/doc/external-definitions-external-properties-uri.md

 external.schema.json#/definitions/external/properties/uri
 ```

 links to an object loaded from an external resource.
-To load from the externals list, use the "external" scheme then the external's name followed by the object name as a query, example: "external:ExternalName?ObjectName"
+To load from the externals list, use the "external" scheme then the external's name followed by the object name as a query

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                      |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------------------ |